-Blackboard™ is the Internet based course management system used by MECC.
-Mountain Empire Community College requires that all students either use a secure login and passcode to take online courses.
+Canvas is the cloud based learning management system used by MECC.
+Mountain Empire Community College requires that all students either use a secure login or passcode to take online courses.

 Distance education courses at Mountain Empire Community College can also require proctored assignments, including examinations.
 A proctored environment is provided on campus in the testing center located in the Office of Student Services.
 Students completing proctored assignments or exams in the testing center are required to verify their identity by presenting their college ID or another acceptable form of identification as stipulated in the MECC Testing Center Guidelines.
 Students who are unable to take proctored assignments on-campus can arrange for an alternate proctored environment through MECC’s Assistant Coordinator of Distance Education.
 MECC does not charge any additional fees for the purpose of verifying student identity.
 If external identity verification services are required or if the student chooses to use such services, the student is responsible for any and all costs incurred.

 MECC also offers Services Distance Learning (SSDL) courses through Northern Virginia Community College’s Extended Learning Institute (ELI).
 Students have the opportunity to take unique online courses that offer a broader choice of career and educational content.
 These shared courses can also help those students with a few course requirements to complete degree requirements.
-Course descriptions are available on the Extended Learning Institute web site.
+Course descriptions are available on the VCCS website.

 Frequently Asked Questions

 Are distance education courses the right fit for me?